 Ode to Toro

 It’s with heaviness in my heart that I tell you about the passing of my dear friend, Toro.
-My long-snouted companion of 19+ years passed relatively quickly, though not without pain.
+My long-snouted companion of nineteen+ years passed relatively quickly, though not without pain.
 The grim reaper’s presence was signaled by an unusual grinding and metallic coughing, followed by hiccups and stammering, topped off by a little puff of air and finished with the big kaput.

 Goodbye my favorite leaf blower.